billthefarmer/whatever-o-meter/README.md

 Whatever-o-meter
 ================

-Wordpress plugin for creating a whatver-o-meter
+Wordpress plugin for creating a whatever-o-meter